azconf-dev/azconf-dev.github.io/_speakers/Nandeesh-Swami.md

 session: |
     **Session : Serverless Trends of the Season**
 sessiontitle: |
     Serverless is where the industry is moving towards.
-Serverless Applications started off as a modest application handling part of backend logic/working on a trigger to become the main application in a Cloud LOB suite.
-In this session we discuss on how Industry is mixing and matching Serverless apps, thereby evolving Serverless patterns.
-We will look into some anti patterns, architectures and practices which can break the application.
+Serverless Applications started off as a modest application, handling part of backend logic/working on a trigger to becoming the main application in a Cloud LOB suite.
+In this session we discuss on what is trending in the Serverless world and how Industry is mixing and matching Serverless apps, thereby evolving Serverless patterns.
+We will look into some anti patterns, architectures and practices which can break the application
 ---